 How does it work?

-- Extract the PPRRVU22*.csv file from the zip file.
+- Extract the PPRRVU23*.csv or .xls file from the zip file.
 Note that the actual file name will change based on version of the RVU data file you download.
-You are essentially looking for a file that begins with "PPRVU," has the number 22, and ends in .csv and is larger than 2MB.
+You are essentially looking for a file that begins with "PPRVU," has the number 23, and ends in .csv or xls and is larger than 2MB.
 It will have about 17,000 CPT codes in it.
-Note: the suggestion to import the CSV file is a change from previous years - apparently using the CSV file makes the matching happen more easily, especially for Excel users, due to data type definitions.
-You can also open the .xls version, of course.

 - Put some unit volumes, prices, and payments in and watch what happens.

 - Any light green field is where you are expected to add your own information.

 - The friendly red columns represent data that the calculator looks up for you.

 - The blue columns are where the calculator does fun math to provide pricing and payment comparison to Medicare.